14 Signs You’re Ready to Move In With Your Significant Other

 by on September 14, 2018 | Categories: Condo Advice and Tips

 Moving in with your partner is a big step.
 It’s a decision that goes beyond just your living arrangements.
 You need to consider other pressing things, such as your readiness for the commitment and your expectations from the relationship.
-Beyond just getting your DMCI leasing sorted out, make sure you have all the other essentials covered.
+Beyond just getting your DMCI Homes Leasing Services sorted out, make sure you have all the other essentials covered.
 Allow this moving in together guide to help you out.

 You’re feeling the jitters

 You know you are ready to move in together if the thought makes you feel jittery.
 Feeling nervous means you are mature enough to realize that you are making a decision of big magnitude.
 The fact that you are not taking it lightly means that you recognize its implications and possible repercussions.
 You are not just some wide-eyed, innocent person blindly giving in to a romantic whim.

 A life decision of such magnitude should not be borne out of some external pressure, not from society nor from your friends, family or partner.
 You should be doing it on your own volition.
 You should be feeling giddy about the idea and should be jumping into it because you want to.
 If you are not sure it is what you want, wait it out and see if you still want to do it after giving it a lot of thought (and time!).

 The thought of giving up your current life scares you